duncant0417/catkin_ws_pg_omni/README.md

 Now rviz is open again.
 <br>

-Press the "2D Pose Estimate" at the top of the rviz window ,And set the initial position of robot<br>
+Click the "2D Pose Estimate" at the top of the rviz window ,And set the initial position of robot<br>

 ![image](https://github.com/windlunar/catkin_ws_pg_omni/blob/main/picture/amcl1.png)

-You can now see some random particle distributed around the robot.<br>
+You can now observe some particles around the robot.<br>
-Use your keyboard move the robot ,<br>
+Use your keyboard drive your robot go through the enviroment ,<br>

 ![image](https://github.com/windlunar/catkin_ws_pg_omni/blob/main/picture/amcl2.png)